How to be CraftyMay 30, 2018

 Get a long trench coat (Matrix-style).
 Read Oliver Twist all the while taking notes on the Artful Dodger.
 Become a loaner.
 Carry a duffel bag.

-That’s one way to go, but here in Marion County we strive for the opposite.
+That’s one way to go, but here in Marion County, we strive for the opposite.
 When we use such an adjective (crafty, creative), we’re talking about talented, imaginative artists … and the people who try really hard but have absolutely no skill.
 (Bless their hearts.)

 Mountain Creative: The name alone speaks volumes.
-As a creative outlet for mountain people, otherwise known as West Virginians, the space offers pottery painting, pottery lessons to perfect your sculpting technique and pottery parties.
+As a creative outlet for mountain people, otherwise known as West Virginians, this space offers pottery painting, pottery lessons to perfect your sculpting technique and pottery parties.
 If there ends up being some kind of a struggle with a paintbrush that ends poorly, you can bow out gracefully and purchase some of the local art sold there.

 West Fork Pottery: Take some classes from a bearded hipster and learn the trade.
 And if you seem to make less than quality pieces, don’t worry.
 There are plenty of beard-crafted mugs and such.
 It’s so local, it was made just ten feet away.
 An added bonus: the pottery classes are right inside the Joe n’ Throw.
 It’s a coffee shop with local beans roasted locally by a different, still local, bearded guy.